 In the United States, there is an annual street festival held for World Book Day in Kensington, Maryland, on the Sunday closest to April 23.

-Celebrate this day by taking a trip to the library or the bookshop and picking up new books from authors you've never read, or re-read an old favorite book.
+Celebrate this day by taking a trip to the library or the bookshop, picking up new books from authors you've never read, or re-reading an old favorite book.
 If you have children take them with you and let them pick their own books to read, or that you can read to them.
 You can also donate to your local library to help make books accessible for everyone in your community.